Tag

 They were stopped at a red light.
 She reached across him and opened his door, pointing up the street, “Vine’s half a block up–”

-As she waited for the light to turn green, Rhea tore open her bag of chili cheese fries and started eating.
+As she waited for the light to turn green, Rhea tore open her bag of chili cheese fries and dug in.

 Night Flight